strucep/SeamlessLoop/README.md

-forked to fix volume adjustment error
+forked to fix volume adjustment error: maybe not error, but would not update vol.

 SeamlessLoop 2.0 for JavaScript
 ===============================